iperezgamboa/AppProyectoFinal/README.md

 # README

+Link to Trello para revisar las historias de Usuario https://trello.com/b/dVFJPFiy/proyecto-final-desafio-latam

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: